 BY IAN CHOW, CERTIFIED MASSAGE THERAPIST

-This will be my own Top 10 of the Dos and Don’ts after you are done with a massage session.
-Also don’t forget to read about my “Top 10 of dos and don’ts before getting a massage.”
+This will be my own Top 10 of the Dos and Don’ts After you are done with a massage session.
+Also don’t forget to read about my “Top 10 of dos and don’ts Before getting a massage.”
 Or click here to read about other massage related topics that I write about.

 No.1 Rest for a while

-Don’t get up and change into your clothes immediately.
+Once the session ended, don’t get up and change into your clothes immediately.
 You may risk a dizzy spell.
 From your current position (most of the time on supine), the therapist will usually ask you to sit up and add a bit of time to do simple techniques on your shoulder, neck and head coupled with a few stretches.
 This is also to give some time for your blood circulation to regulate back to normal.
 If your therapist doesn’t, just slowly get up from the massage table or mattress, sit down, take a few deep breath then only proceed to do the next thing.

 No. 2 Bath